AI-powered mechanisms as judges: Breaking ties in chess: The empirical summary and the computation method

 In the event of a win, it is straightforward to deduce that the winner played a higher quality chess than the loser.
-In the event of a tie, however, it is more difficult to assert that the two players' performances were comparable, let alone identical.
-With the advancements in chess AIs, their differences in quality can now be quantified.
-Average centipawn loss is a known metric for evaluating the quality of a player’s moves in a game where the unit of measurement is 1/100th of a pawn.
+In the event of a tie in a tournament, however, it is more difficult to assert that the two players' performances were comparable, let alone identical.
+With the advancements in chess AIs, their differences in quality can be quantified.
+Average centipawn loss is a known metric for evaluating the quality of a player's moves in a game where the unit of measurement is 1/100th of a pawn.
+(See, e.g., \url{https://www.chessprogramming.org/Centipawns}.)

-We instead propose a more intuitive modification of that metric, which we term the ``total pawn loss,'' because (i) even chess enthusiasts do not seem to find the average centipawn loss straightforward, and (ii) it can be manipulated by intentionally extending the game in e.g. a theoretically drawn position.
+We instead use a more intuitive modification of that metric, which we term the ``total pawn loss,'' because (i) even chess enthusiasts do not seem to find the average centipawn loss straightforward, based on our own anecdotal observations, and (ii) it can be manipulated.
+The second point is easy to confirm because a player can intentionally extend the game, for example, in a theoretically drawn position, thereby `artificially' decreasing his or her average centipawn loss.

 We define total pawn loss as follows.
 First, at each position in the game, the difference between the evaluations of a player's actual move and the ``best move'' as deemed by a chess engine is calculated.
 Then, the total pawn loss value (TPLV) for each player is simply the equivalent of the total number of ``pawn-units'' the player has lost during a chess game as a result of errors.
-If the TPLV is equal to zero, then it indicates that every move was perfect according to a chess engine.
+TPLV can be calculated from the average centipawn loss and the number of moves made in a game (see Section~\ref{sec:chess}).
+If the TPLV is equal to zero, then every move was perfect according to the chess engine used.
+The lower the TPLV the better the quality of play.